Megx02/BINF6251/Final_Project/data/README.md

 + There is a code cell that runs analysis on these sequences as well.
 + No random seed is set, so new sequences will be generated each time.

-This is the code I used to generate the sequence:
+This is the code I used to generate the sequences:
 ```
 def generate_sample_sequence(codons, probs, n):
     return "".join(random.choices(codons, weights=probs, k=n))